heclak/community-a4e-c/README.md

 - **Quality of Life:**
   - Throttle Increment and Throttle Decrement inputs function properly.
 A new slider in the special menu is available to adjust throttle rate for these inputs from 1 to 5%.
   - Kneeboard:
-    - 300 gallon tanks on the center pylon enumerate properly on the kneeboard loadout page.
+    - 300 gallon tanks on the center pylon enumeration on the kneeboard loadout page.
-    - Fixed several typos and erroneous procedures for air refueling and ground radar.
+    - Waypoints on the navigation page enumerate 11 waypoints, and can't overrun the instructions on the page.
-    - Waypoints on the navigation page enumerate to 11, and can't overrun the instructions on the page.
+    - Corrected erroneous procedures for air refueling and ground radar.
   - VR hand positions: Users are encouraged to enable *Use Hand Controllers*, *Hand controllers use Cockpit Stick*, and *Hand Controllers use Cockpit Throttle*, and *Hand Interaction Only When Palm Grip is Obtained*.
 Be aware that it is easy to accidently power down the engine if you touch it with your virtual index finger while holding the grip button.
 Always approach the throttle with your finger above it.
 - **Sounds:**